Kev-clark/SQL_Challenge/README.md

 ### Before You Begin

-1. Create a new repository for this project called `sql-challenge`. **Do not add this homework to an existing repository**.
+1. Create a new repository for this project called `sql-challenge`. **Do not add this homework to an existing repository**.-DONE

-2. Clone the new repository to your computer.
+2. Clone the new repository to your computer.-DONE

 3. Inside your local git repository, create a directory for the SQL challenge.
-Use a folder name to correspond to the challenge: **EmployeeSQL**.
+Use a folder name to correspond to the challenge: **EmployeeSQL**.-DONE

-4. Add your files to this folder.
+4. Add your files to this folder.-DONE

-5. Push the above changes to GitHub.
+5. Push the above changes to GitHub.-DONE

 ## Instructions

 #### Data Modeling

 Inspect the CSVs and sketch out an ERD of the tables.
-Feel free to use a tool like [http://www.quickdatabasediagrams.com](http://www.quickdatabasediagrams.com).
+Feel free to use a tool like [http://www.quickdatabasediagrams.com](http://www.quickdatabasediagrams.com).-UPDATE PICTURE FOR changes
 #### Data Engineering

 * Use the information you have to create a table schema for each of the six CSV files.
 Remember to specify data types, primary keys, foreign keys, and other constraints.

-* Import each CSV file into the corresponding SQL table.
+* Import each CSV file into the corresponding SQL table.-DONE

 #### Data Analysis